Contemplative Fire is a dispersed community of Christ at the edge, inviting us into transformative awareness.

 In the midst of this naturally active personality I have discovered the truth that I need to balance my ‘doings’ with interior silence and space.
 Contemplative Fire has been a home where I can experience this inward journey alongside like-minded individuals, and where I have found support to take the steps of faith the journey has called for.
 In standing as a trustee I hope to use these varied skills to support the community as we continue to explore what it means to ‘Travel Light, and Dwell Deep’.

+I am the current chair of trustees.
 I have been a Companion on the Way since 2005.
 I am divorced and have two grown up daughters and four grandchildren.
 I taught French in mainstream secondary education for 22 odd years before retraining and free-lancing as a translator.
 Though very different in their praxis, both professions represent ways to serve, which I see as my calling.

 Accordingly I have served diversely on town council, board of governors, Diocesan Committee and sundry organisations.
 In 2009, I worked three months as a peace observer in Palestine with the Ecumenical Accompaniment Programme in Palestine-Israel for which I still advocate.